stigtsp/jfpg/README.md

 You will need to create a new set of keys when you first use jfpg for signing/verifying or asymmetric encryption/decryption.
-This will 2 keypairs, a pair of Curve25519 keys for encryption/decryption and a pair of Ed25519 keys for signing.
+This will create 2 keypairs, a pair of Curve25519 keys for encryption/decryption and a pair of Ed25519 keys for signing.
 It takes your desired key ID (name, email, etc) as its only required option.
 Secret keys will be separately encrypted and you will be asked to provide a passphrase for each.